Josephvic278/customer-address-fetcher/README.md

    - Save the results to a CSV file named `customer_addresses.csv` in the current working directory.
    - Display the data in a tabular format.

-### Mock Testing

-To test the script without an actual API:
-- The script includes mock responses to simulate:
-  - Total customer count.
-  - Customer address data for each customer.

-The mock data assumes there are 10 customers, and their addresses are generated dynamically.

 ## Output

 1. **CSV File**: